Import Validator Keys

 Here's a breakdown of the displayed items, from left to right:

-Withdrawals: This indicates the status of your Withdrawal Address.
-If set, withdrawals are enabled
+6. **Withdrawals:** This indicates the status of your Withdrawal Address.
+If set, withdrawals are `enabled`.
+If not, it will show as `todo`.

-Status: This displays the current status of your validator.
-It will show as pending_initialized
+7. **Status:** This displays the current status of your validator.
+It will show as `pending_initialized` while the deposit is waiting to be recognized, `pending_queued` while waiting for activation, and `active_ongoing` once active.

 These elements help you monitor and manage your validators efficiently within the Consensus Client interface.